-- During the Fall and Spring semesters, classes meet one night per week (Monday through Thursday) from 6-8:40 and Saturday classes.
+- During the Fall and Spring semesters, classes meet one night per week (Monday through Thursday) from 6-8:50pm and occasionally we offer Saturday classes.

 Q. How long is each semester?

 The fall and spring semesters are fourteen weeks long, with an additional week for final exams.
-Each of the three summer sessions runs for four or six weeks.
-We also offer a winterim session, which meets for eleven sessions during the first two weeks of January from 6-9:40.
+Summer session runs for twelve weeks.
+Winterim session runs for three weeks.

 Q. Where do classes meet?